 To find out more about Engage to Change, visit our website at engagetochange.org.uk or email us at email@example.com.
 You can also follow us on Twitter @engage_2_change and Facebook @engagetochangewales.

-Learning Disability Wales received a £10million grant from the Big Lottery Fund’s Getting Ahead 2 programme to boost the employment prospects of young people in Wales with a learning disability and / or learning difficulty, including Autistic Spectrum Disorder (ASD).
+Learning Disability Wales received a £10million grant from the National Lottery Community Fund’s Getting Ahead 2 programme to boost the employment prospects of young people in Wales with a learning disability and / or learning difficulty, including Autistic Spectrum Disorder (ASD).